 - Make adaptation levels from 1500m altitude, staying 2 or 3 days on site.
 This will promote the creation of red blood cells to increase the distribution of oxygen in the body.

-- Restrict your movements to what is strictly necessary from an altitude of 2000m in order to save your oxygen and your energy.
+- Restrict your movements to what is strictly necessary from an altitude of 2000m to save your oxygen and your energy.

 - Avoid drinking alcohol or taking sleeping pills, which increases the risk of the onset of mountain sickness.